stfordbpf/abb-interns-2013/README.txt

 REQUIREMENTS
 ============

-MCU APk:
+MCU APK:
- * Please make sure if you have previously downloaded the application, to remove all the cache and preferences associated with the old file before instalation of the file located in the link below.
+ * Please make sure if you have previously downloaded the application, to remove all the cache and preferences associated with the old file before installation of the file located in the link below.

  * Must be running Android version 4.0 or later